-Answer medical surveys online, get paid in cash or, if you’d prefer, in gift cards.
+Answer simple questions online, get paid in cash or, if you prefer, in gift cards.
 I know many physicians who earn cash rewards totaling hundreds of dollars every year this way, and some who earn thousands with these paid medical surveys.

 When you share your valued opinion, you not only earn cash but also participate in market research that may help shape how medications and medical devices are produced or marketed, potentially leading to product or process improvement.